Description

 'The Sharpe ratio was developed by Nobel laureate William F. Sharpe, and is used to help investors understand the return of an investment compared to its risk.
 The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 Subtracting the risk-free rate from the mean return allows an investor to better isolate the profits associated with risk-taking activities.
 One intuition of this calculation is that a portfolio engaging in 'zero risk' investments, such as the purchase of U.S. Treasury bills (for which the expected return is the risk-free rate), has a Sharpe ratio of exactly zero.
 Generally, the greater the value of the Sharpe ratio, the more attractive the risk-adjusted return.'

-• Compared with the benchmark GLD (0.69) in the period of the last 5 years, the risk / return profile (Sharpe) of 1.1 of Leveraged Gold-Currency Strategy is greater, thus better.
+• Compared with the benchmark GLD (0.64) in the period of the last 5 years, the Sharpe Ratio of 1.05 of Leveraged Gold-Currency Strategy is greater, thus better.

-• Compared with GLD (0.53) in the period of the last 3 years, the risk / return profile (Sharpe) of 0.98 is greater, thus better.
+• Compared with GLD (0.86) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of 0.96 is larger, thus better.

 Sortino: